Updated: Nov 25

 Art has an impressive growth history.
 According to CNBC, price appreciation in art has outpaced the S&P 500 over the past 25 years with average annual returns of around 14%, making it a compelling investment opportunity.
 But how do you get started?

-Do not invest in a new original painting without having an estimation for the artist potential, inspect the signature of the artist on the canvas, in the artist portfolio you can see the development of the artist skills through time, does the artist has the potential to rise in value?
+Do not invest in a new original artwork without having an estimation of the artist's potential, inspect the signature of the artist on the canvas, and in the artist's portfolio you can see the development of the artist's skills through time, does the artist has the potential to rise in value?

-the value of a piece of art is not only related to the painting quality, the story behind the artwork is a crucial subject of value.
+the value of a piece of art is not only related to the painting quality, but the story behind the artwork is also a crucial subject of value.

 Do not forget, Diversifying your investments isn't just about wisely balancing your portfolio between stocks and bonds.
 Alternative assets such as fine art might have a place in your portfolio as well.